Dana7afez/DNS_Solutions_by_stc/README.md

 3. Commit your changes: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request

+### Development Guidelines
+- Follow TypeScript best practices
+- Use Tailwind CSS for styling
+- Maintain consistent component structure
+- Test on multiple devices and browsers
+- Keep accessibility in mind

 ## 📄 License